 PAUSE PIECE

-— a witchy dance performance in a gallery setting, inspired by menopause, postmodernism and other mysteries
+— a witchy dance performance in a gallery setting, inspired by menopause, postmodernism, and other mysteries

 Brief presentation